ecwu/ecwu.github.io.source/content/page/changelog/index.md

 #### July 2026

 - CDN provider added: [CloudFlare R2](https://developers.cloudflare.com/r2/), which is a S3-compatible object storage service.
 The site migrated the first batch of webp static assets to R2.
 Legacy assets are still hosted on Qiniu 七牛.
+- New shortcode for [Vega-Lite](https://vega.github.io/vega-lite/) charts, which allows embedding interactive charts in content pages.

 #### April 2026